 Since 1999 from our origins on London’s rooftops, we’ve travelled to the moors, down to the coast - siting beehives and befriending beekeepers, to source the most interesting pure honey.
 Now we’ve ventured past our shores and overseas to bring you a taste of other lands.
 We are delighted to launch two organic honeys.
 These contrasting honeys are from two very different areas of the world and two very different type of beekeeper.

-Our other raw honey we have carefully picked for you is a Finnish organic forest honey.
-This raw organic honey comes from Korpiaho in central Finland, from what is a truly beautiful setting.
+Our other organic honey we have carefully picked for you is a Finnish organic forest honey.
+This pure organic honey comes from Korpiaho in central Finland, from what is a truly beautiful setting.
 A lot lighter than the Zambezi honey, this is a favourite of the locals (both people and bears).

 Beekeeper Marja Komppa's farm on the edge of the forest in Korpiaho, central Finland.